- Academic All-State

 Each month throughout the school year (September through May) Les Schwab Tires and the OSAA will recognize a varsity team of the month for each of the six classifications.
 Each winning team will be chosen based on performance, dedication in the classroom, and service to the community.

 The Les Schwab Tires Team of the Month will be selected from nominations.
 To nominate a team for consideration, please fill out the form below.
-The deadline is the third business day following the end of each month (i.e. September deadline is October 3).
+The deadline is the 25th of each month (i.e. September deadline is September 25).

 Each winner of the Les Schwab Tires Team of the Month award will receive a commemorative trophy and $100 will be donated to the team's program, courtesy of Les Schwab Tires.
 The winning teams will also be celebrated by the their local Les Schwab Tires store.
 Winners will be announced on the OSAA website and across OSAA social media platforms.

 2018-2019 Team of the Month Winners 2019-2020 Team of the Month Winners 2020-2021 Team of the Month Winners 2021-2022 Team of the Month Winners